AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 ## Fees

 Every transaction in the Aztec Network has a fee associated with it.
-The fee is payed in TST which has been bridged to L2.
+The fee is paid in TST which has been bridged to L2.

 Transactions consume gas.
 There are two types of gas: